Nexusoft/Mining-Pool/NexusWebUI/README.md

 ## Settings
-All local Settings are either to be done in the .env or settings.py
+All local Settings are to be done in the .env file